 Whether you have plantar fasciitis or have noticed an aching pain recently while playing, you want to make sure that you take care of yourself.
-You want to keep your feet healthy, as this one part of the body you can’t do without.
+You want to keep your feet healthy, as this one part of the body, you can’t do without.

-A great way to protect yourself is to use basketball shoe insoles.
-These kind of insoles help to keep your feet protected during the game.
+A great way to protect yourself is to use basketball insoles.
+These kinds of insoles help to keep your feet protected during the game.
 Because of the fast-paced nature of the game, the jumping, and transitioning, many athletes end up injuring their feet quite easily, when they don’t use the proper gear.

-As a coach it is one thing I recommend young players to start using, as it’s also a great way to prevent future injuries.
+As a coach it, is one thing I recommend young players to start using, as it’s also a great way to prevent future injuries.
 The first few minutes might seem a bit strange, but even the most comfortable shoes can be made better with a simple insert.

-The following reviews will help to give you an idea of what to look for and the list contains the best products available right now.
+The following reviews will help to give you an idea of what to look for, and the list contains the best products available right now.

 Our Top 10 Best Basketball Insoles Recommendations

-There are plenty of insoles to choose from, but the ones that we have compiled all offer great quality, good pricing, and attractive features.
+There are plenty of performance insoles to choose from, but the ones that we have compiled all offer great quality, good pricing, and attractive features.
 If you order today, you could have them ready in time for your next training session.

 | #1 - Sof Sole Insoles Men’s Athlete Performance || Comfortable And Protective||5.0 stars out of 5|